drnhhl/terragon/README.md

             (434993, 3371569),
             (434993, 3383569),
             (446993, 3383569)])],
-            crs='EPSG:32616' # the dataset will receive the crs from the dataframe, otherwise it will get EPSG:4326 )
+            crs='EPSG:32616' # the dataset will receive the crs from the dataframe )

 # initialize backend/data source (here planetary computer)